dankamongmen/notcurses/USAGE.md

 // NCDIRECT_OPTION_*.
 // Returns NULL on error, including any failure initializing terminfo. struct ncdirect* ncdirect_init(const char* termtype, FILE* fp, uint64_t flags);

+// The same as ncdirect_init(), but without any multimedia functionality,
+// allowing for a svelter binary.
+Link with notcurses-core if this is used. struct ncdirect* ncdirect_core_init(const char* termtype, FILE* fp, uint64_t flags);

 // ncdirect_init() will call setlocale() to inspect the current locale.
 If
 // that locale is "C" or "POSIX", it will call setlocale(LC_ALL, "") to set